 August.
 Open: Monday and Thursday from 7 am to 8 pm, and Saturday from 7am

 to 2 pm.
-We usually open after July 4th and close around the middle of
+They usually open after July 4th and close around the middle of

 August.
-Please call us or visit our website for specific opening and closing
+Please call them or visit their website for specific opening and closing

 dates.
 Payment: Cash, only.
 Berries are sold by the pound.
 Please bring your

 own containers to pick in.
-We have a nice pavilion so that you and your
+They have a nice pavilion so that you and your

 family can sit and enjoy the berries that you just picked.
-We also have
+They also have

 blueberry bushes available for sale.